Skip to content

 • GitHub stars for shinyorg/extensions

-• Explicit registration option for reflection-free, AOT-compatible setups
+• Explicit registration for reflection-free, AOT-compatible setups

 • Clean separation of concerns — one module per infrastructure component